-Mites burrow down into the skin of the chicken, causing particularly bad damage to their legs and feet.
+Mites burrow down into the chicken’s skin, causing particularly bad damage to their legs and feet.

-Roughness and unevenness, as well as straight-up deterioration of the skin in the legs and feet, are obvious signs of Scaly Leg.
+Roughness and unevenness, and straight-up deterioration of the skin’s legs and feet are obvious signs of Scaly Leg.

 If you think you’re dealing with Scaly Leg and need more information, you can find it here.

-Thrush can be transmitted through moldy feed, water, or other contaminated surfaces.
+Thrush transmits through a moldy feed, water, or other contaminated surfaces.

-An oozy white secretion between the neck and the body is common, as well as overeating, lethargy, ruffled feathers, and a crusty vent area.
+An oozy white secretion between the neck and the body is common, but overeating, lethargy, ruffled feathers, and a crusty vent area can occur.